Developer Debug Tools

 /**

-* Add or change highlight colors on the debug log.
+* Change the highlight colors for Parse Errors in the debug log.

 *